claytonjwong/rubiks-cube/README.md

 * Headlights
 * Chameleon

 If the yellow side is solved, then move onto the permutations of the last layer (ie. PLL) to properly align the corners and edges of the last layer.
-Otherwise, solve the Headlights/Chameleon:
+Otherwise, solve the Headlights/Chameleon, then move onto PLL:

 * **Headlights:**
 	* Turn the cube so that the headlights are on the front face